adevrrc/adev-p2-notes/docs/data-structures/data-structures.md

 }
 ```

 Inserting and deleting elements is not possible because arrays are a fixed size.
-You can however create a new array, using the elements of an array, with more or less elements.
+However, you can create a new array with more or less elements, using the elements of the original array.
 {: .alert .alert-warning }

 The `System.Array` class defines methods for working with arrays.